 BuyDRM’s KeyOS™ Multi-DRM Platform 2016 Recognitions

-BuyDRM is proud to announce our inclusion in The 2016 Streaming Media 100: The 100 Companies That Matter Most in Online Video in 2016.
+BuyDRM services is proud to announce our inclusion in The 2016 Streaming Media 100: The 100 Companies That Matter Most in Online Video in 2016.
 This is our fourth consecutive year of being recognized as a top innovator in the field.
 BuyDRM was also recognized as the runner up for the 2016 Streaming Media Readers' Choice Awards for DRM/Access Control Service Providers, once again proving our solutions as being one of the most comprehensive and widely deployed in the world.

 BuyDRM – Your Single Source for Multi-DRM Solutions

 Offering PlayReady, Widevine, and FairPlay, we can help you deliver protected content to any device in any situation whether online or offline or both.

 Established in 2001, we are a market-leading Multi-DRM service provider.
 Over the last fifteen years we have seen drastic changes in the content protection arena as a variety of new technologies have entered the marketplace.
 Through our pioneering efforts in this field and decades of experience in digital media, we have your bases covered with the KeyOS Multi-DRM Platform supporting PlayReady, Widevine, and FairPlay DRMs.
 KeyOS supports all of the popular consumer platforms and business models.

 If you are either just beginning your search or are a seasoned streaming media pro, we think our team can help you.

 Contact us to learn more about our solution.
 We would be happy to setup a call to evaluate your scenario and find out how we can help you.
 Our consultations are always free.
 Our KeyOS platform powers the biggest names in media across the globe and we are eager to assist you as well.